Meet our dedicated faculty and phenomenal young women, learn more about what we have to offer, then schedule a shadow

 “Teach them what they need to know for life” is a founding principle for the Academy, one first pronounced by St. Julie Billiart.
 Your teachers at the Academy are committed to helping you learn what you “need to know for life.”
 The Academy community takes your intellectual, spiritual, emotional, physical and moral well-being seriously.

 Our goal is to nurture you as a unique individual.
-We serve you, and we are focused on meeting your needs to help you achieve your goals, in a community that is caring and kind.
-You are uniquely created, and the Academy honors you as a unique individual, supports you as a vital member our community, supports spiritual exploration and strong character formation, and promotes service to those in need.
+We seek to know you and the gifts you bring to our community and help you achieve your goals, in a community that is caring and kind.
+You are uniquely created, and the Academy honors you as a unique individual, supports you as a vital member our community, supports spiritual exploration and strong character formation, and promotes women’s leadership and service to those in need.
 The Academy of Notre Dame, while welcoming a diverse community, is a Catholic school, committed to the principles of Catholic moral teachings and social justice, while providing a faithful environment where prayer and liturgical celebrations bind the community.

 You will receive a top-quality education that balances classical and innovative approaches, and includes a full range of academic classes, art and music, physical fitness and health, with opportunities to access specialized electives through our Virtual High School (VHS).
 Upper level Advanced Placement (AP) courses are offered throughout the mathematics, science, history, world language and English curriculums.
-A cutting-edge computer lab, interactive Star Board technology in the classroom, and the opportunity to use electronic tablets (iPads, Nooks, Kindles) and laptops demonstrate the Academy’s high commitment to technological innovation.
+Our strong technology curriculum supported by electronic tablets (iPads, Nooks, Kindles) and laptops demonstrate the Academy’s high commitment to technological innovation.